 Her professional background includes two years (2009-2011) as an engineer with the Federal Highway Administration in the US Department of Transportation.
 As a Civil Engineer, Dr. Woodburn McNair contributed to the design and construction of federal roads and assisted with federal and environmental oversight during project delivery.
 During this experience, she partnered and collaborated with state and local transportation agencies at multiple locations throughout the United States.

 As a transportation scholar, Dr. McNair’s research topics encompass "aeromobility" and “smart mobility” systems and infrastructure.
 She is most interested in studying the planning processes and power structures that facilitate the deployment of "aerial"/ "smart" facilities, as well as researching the resulting environmental, land use, and community outcomes.
 Specifically, she has written on environmental justice, airport-adjacent communities, and the NEPA planning process.
 Current projects include studies of autonomous shuttles, air freight, spaceports, urban air mobility/ unmanned aerial systems, and representation of marginalized groups in air transportation careers.
 Her research methods expertise includes survey design, spatial statistics, statistical modeling, and qualitative analysis of planning documents.
-Dr. McNair enjoys partnering with industry practitioners and serves as a member of the following aviation committees with the Transportation Research Board: AV030 Environmental Issues in Aviation, AV060 Airfield and Airspace Capacity and Delay, and AV095 New Users of Shared Airspace.
+Dr. McNair enjoys partnering with industry practitioners and serves as a member of the following aviation committees with the Transportation Research Board: AV030 Environmental Issues in Aviation and AV095 New Users of Shared Airspace.

 McNair, A. W. (2020).
 Investigation of environmental justice analysis in airport planning practice from 2000 to 2010.
 Transportation Research Part D: Transport and Environment, 81, 102286. https://doi.org/10.1016/j.trd.2020.102286